metaplex-foundation/developer-hub/src/pages/bubblegum/hashed-nft-data.md

 }
 ```

+Other than data and creator hashes, the leaf schema contains the following other items:
+* nonce: This is a "number used once" value that is unique for each leaf on the tree.
+It is needed to ensure Merkle tree leaves are unique.
+In practice it retrieved from off-chain indexers, similar to asset proofs.
+* id - This asset ID is a PDA derived from a fixed prefix, the Merkle tree Pubkey, and the nonce.
+* owner - The Pubkey of the cNFT owner, typically a user's wallet.
+* delegate - The delegate for the cNFT.
+By default this is the user's wallet, but can be set by the `delegate` Bubblegum instruction.

-To create the leaf node that exists on the Merkle tree, the entire leaf schema is hashed as follows:
+To create the 32-byte leaf node that exists on the Merkle tree, the entire leaf schema is hashed as follows:

 ```rust
 impl LeafSchema {